water-fountain/Portfolio/Tech-Writing-Samples/Laptop-Pi-Home-Server-Guide.md

 1. Pop your microSD card into your laptop and open the Imager tool.
 2. Choose the **'Raspberry Pi OS (64 Bit)'**, and select your SD card.
 3. Before you click "Write", look for the settings that allow you to **Enable SSH**.
-This will allow you to control the Pi from your laptop later without the need of a dedicated monitor and keyboard plugged into the Pi.
+This allows you to run the Pi *headless*—meaning you can tuck it away in a closet and manage it entirely from your laptop without needing a dedicated monitor or keyboard.
 4. Once that's done, slide the microSD into your Pi and plug in the power.

 [IMAGE: Screenshot of the Raspberry Pi Imager "Advanced Options" showing the SSH toggle enabled]